m1212e/prismabox/README.md

 # prismabox
-Generate versatile typebox schemas from your prisma schema.
+Generate versatile typebox schemes from your prisma schema.

 > This is still under development, expect bugs and breaks!